About EPND

 Together, we can change the future of neurodegenerative diseases

-Our mission is to change the future of neurodegenerative disease by removing barriers to data sharing and collaboration.
-With a commitment to data privacy, we can connect researchers to the data and samples they need to hasten the discovery of crucial biomarkers, and advancement of new treatments.
+Our mission is to change the future of neurodegenerative diseases by removing barriers to data sharing and collaboration.
+With a commitment to data privacy, we can connect researchers to the data and biosamples they need to hasten the discovery of crucial biomarkers, and advancement of new treatments.

 Our Goal

-We’re bringing together a multidisciplinary consortium from the public and private sectors to build a scalable and self-sustainable platform that will house a wealth of high-quality clinical and biological samples for discovery and analysis.
-Our primary goal is to make these valuable resources easy to access and utilise for breakthrough discoveries in the research, diagnosis, and treatment of neurodegenerative diseases.
+We’re bringing together a multidisciplinary consortium from the public and private sectors using a scalable and self-sustainable platform that houses a wealth of high-quality clinical and biological samples for discovery and analysis.
+These valuable resources are easy to access and utilise for breakthrough discoveries in the research, diagnosis, and treatment of neurodegenerative diseases.

 EPND about map